Gilund: Cache of seal impressions

 In 2003 excavations at Gilund, archaeologists discovered a large cache of seal impressions dating to 2100-1700 BC.
-A large bin filled with more than 100 seal impressions was found by a team led by archaeologists from the University of Pennsylvania Museum and the Deccan College (Pune).
+A large bin filled with more than 100 seal impressions was found by a team led by archaeologists from the University of Pennsylvania Museum and the Deccan College.

 Gregory Possehl and Vasant Shinde led the excavations.

 The impression designs, according to Dr. Possehl, offer additional evidence for a more worldly-wise culture than was formerly assumed to exist at Gilund.
 The impressions found in the bin were made from seals both round and rectilinear.
 The design motifs are generally quite simple, with wide-ranging parallels from Indus Civilization sites such as Chanhu-daro, Pirak, Kot Diji and Nindowari, 400 to 500 miles away.
 There are also distinct parallels with seals from another cultural group archaeologists call the Bactria-Margiana Archaeological Complex (BMAC), from as far away as Central Asia and northern Afghanistan, 1,000 miles to the northwest.

-Demographics

-Gilund is a small village, there are very few houses of Sen, Jat(Kisan), Mali, Maheshwari, Anchaliya (Jain), Brahmin, and Muslim.

-The archaeological site is also known as "Modiya Mangari".

-Gilund is also famous for it celebration of "Khehkhara Utsav" (Next day of Diwali).